isabella232/bas-style-kit/CHANAGELOG.md

 * [Infrastructure] Tasks to verify documentation build process for Continuous Integration
 * [Style] Page background and text colours are now explicitly listed as variables in this project (values are unchanged)
+* [Infrastructure] Docker support using a project image and Docker compose
+* [Infrastructure] Gulp tasks updated to support Docker workflow ('develop' task)

 ### Fixed